Tips for Using format()

-An indexError happens when there are more curly braces in the string than there are parameters passed to the function, resulting in a failure to find a value to map to a brace.
+occurs when there are more curly braces in the string than arguments, causing the function to fail to map a value to each placeholder.

 indexError Example